simonlaube/maplines/README.md

 - [ ] improve pause detection (pauses between only 2 points can be missed)

-- [ ] fix elevation not until end of track
 - [ ] fix unrealistic elevation correction

 ## Sources